idirin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

----
-title: Getting and Cleaning Data Course Project
+# Getting and Cleaning Data Course Project
-output: html_document
----

 This document describes  tidy_dataset.txt file which  provides summary information generated from original source <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip> .
 A full description is available at the site where the data was obtained: